-Students require the right learning environment and studies have shown that good lighting aids the subconscious processes that energise learning.
-Modern learning spaces need to have the flexibility to provide different activities and teaching methods.
-Through the use of lighting controls the correct lighting level for the varying teaching requirements can be achieved, together with energy saving capabilities through absence/presence detection and daylight linked saving.
+Students require the correct learning environment and studies have shown that good lighting aids the subconscious processes that energise learning.
+Modern teaching spaces are often used for a variety of different activities and teaching methods.
+Through the use of lighting controls the appropriate lighting level for the specific teaching requirement can be achieved, whilst realising significant energy savings through absence/presence detection and daylight dimming.

 Hi-Style Pro Daylite